basdds/basdds.github.io/_posts/2020-01-21-Raspberry-Pi-Photowall.md

 ![image](/assets/images/piwall2.jpg)

 The video streaming is fun!
 However..
-All Pi's also have a full desktop with a web browser.
+All Pi's also have a full (lightdm) desktop, with a web browser installed.
 Each Pi-Screen is running the [Ubuntu-Mate distro.](https://ubuntu-mate.org/raspberry-pi/){:target="_blank"}

 I was looking for a easy way to show a collection of (+25.000) pictures, ramdomly on each screen.
 Tried making this work with the [Linux framebuffer imageviewer](https://manpages.ubuntu.com/manpages/bionic/man1/fbi.1.html){:target="_blank"} but 'fbi' randomly crashed often, when used with a list of picture files this large.